grand-rick/postman-livestream-web-dev-resources/README.md

 1. [**Progressive Web Apps**](#progressive-web-apps)

 ## **Responsive Web Design**
 > Responsive web design refers to an approach in web development that aims to create websites that adapt and respond to the user's device and screen size.
+With the increasing use of mobile devices and tablets to access the internet, it has become essential for websites to provide an optimal viewing and interaction experience across various devices.

 <p align="center">
     <img src="https://cdn.pixabay.com/photo/2018/05/04/20/01/website-3374825_640.jpg" alt="responsive site" />